 Correlation ≠ Causation; PhDs Have More Time for Research

 Again, let’s be clear.
 There appears to be a modest advantage to having a PhD for residency applications.
-However, it’s not clear whether this advantage is due to the PhD degree itself or simply the fact that PhDs generally more publications.
+However, it’s not clear whether this advantage is due to the PhD degree itself or simply the fact that PhDs generally have more publications.
 (Or something else entirely!).

 We can conclude relatively confidently that having research is beneficial to residency applications, regardless of whether one has a PhD or not.